Best Noritz Tankless Water Heaters Review

 A condensing heater keeps the propane or natural gas more highly compressed, resulting in more efficient heat output that isn’t as affected by the weather.
 Non-condensing units (the majority) lack this feature and may perform up to 50% less efficiently in cold weather.

-A Review Of The Best Noritz Tankless Water Heaters
+The Best Noritz Tankless Water Heaters on the Market

 This is pretty much everything I look for in a tankless water heater.